fluid-project/infusion-docs/src/documents/IoCTestingFramework.md

 trees, the IoC testing framework also considerably eases the task of testing *complex event sequences* - that is, sequences of application state that are derived from an alternating conversation between user interaction and application response.

-**NOTE**: The IoC Testing framework is primarily for integration testing requiring asynchrony, i.e. testing that involves either
+<div class="infusion-docs-note"><strong>Note:</strong> The IoC Testing framework is primarily for integration testing requiring asynchrony, i.e. testing that involves either.</div>

 1. user interaction via the DOM, or
 2. AJAX requests.